Subi121/interactive_calendar/README.md

 When the user clicks navigation buttons, the month changes and dates are updated.
 Images and quotes are also refreshed dynamically.

+.
+### Run the Project

+Download or clone the repository
+Open Cal.html in your browser

+### Demo Video

+Add your demo video link here.

 ### Learning Outcome